IgniteUI/indigo-design-docfx/en/components/column-chart.md

 ## Data Points

-Data Points for a Column Chart are the individual columns, which use a `Smart Layout` in Sketch, making it possible to adjust accordingly their amount on the Chart Area.
-In Adobe XD, the use of `Stacks` lets you achieve that.
-They come with configurable labels on the X-axis and annotation labels.
+Data Points for a Column Chart are the individual columns, arranged in a smart layout in Sketch or a Stack in Adobe XD, making it possible to effortlessly adjust their amount on the Chart Area.
+Furthermore, the columns come with configurable labels on the X-axis and annotation labels.

 <img class="responsive-img" src="../images/column_chart_columns.png" srcset="../images/column_chart_columns@2x.png 2x" />